-Happy New Year!
-We hope that you have all had a fun and restful time over the past couple of weeks and are ready to get rolling with the new term.
-Continuing to support us this term will be our fantastic Teaching Assistant Mrs Jones.
+We hope that you have all had a fun and restful time over half term.
+Continuing to support us will be our fantastic Teaching Assistant Mrs Jones.

 This term is busy – as always – and starts with an exciting new history topic on the Battle of Britain.
 We will be organising an educational visit to RAF Museum, Cosford – more details to follow.
 In addition to this, we look forward to building on our knowledge of South America as we explore the physical features of the countries in this continent.